Nuba wrestling

 Nuba wrestling refers to traditional sports of the Nuba peoples in the Nuba Mountains of South Kordofan state, in southern Sudan.

-It involves both stick fighting or wrestling.
+Nuba wrestling is often accompanied by stick fighting tournaments.

 Techniques

 The goal of Nuba wrestling is to slam the opponent to the ground.
 Wrestling is relatively recreational, and serious injuries are rare.

 Nuba wrestling has no pinning and no submissions.
 Although there are strikes, these are essentially part of the grappling; in other words, this is not a boxing system, as is, for example, Hausa dambe.
 Therefore, Nuba wrestling is best viewed as a system of standing grappling, historically practiced naked, but in towns today practiced in T-shirts and shorts.

 Nuba stick fighting essentially mimics the movements of fighting with spear and shield.
 Little armor is worn, so injuries can be severe.

 Training

 Training for both wrestling and stick fighting includes practicing under the supervision of former champions, performing athletic dances, learning traditional songs, and drinking much milk, while avoiding promiscuity and beer.
 (Which is prohibited by Islamic Sudanese law.)